If you want your shirt to look good on you, then you have to know how a dress shirt should fit.

-You should be able to pinch between 2-4 inches.
+You should be able to pinch around 2-3 inches.
 Any more than that, and it’s too large.
 Any less and it’s too tight.

-They should be tight, but you should be able to bend your arm without feeling the fabric stretch.
+Are your dress shirt sleeves too baggy?
+You don’t want to have too much excess fabric in your sleeves.
+They should be tight, but not too tight.
+You should be able to bend your arm without feeling the fabric stretch.
 Armholes should be as high as possible without restricting movement.

-6. Check where your sleeves end when you let your arms hang by your sides.
+6. Check your dress shirt’s sleeve length when you let your arms hang by your sides

 Sleeves should end by your thumb dimple.
 If you don’t understand where your dimple is, glide your finger across the side of your wrist, and feel for an indent.

-If you feel the fabric stretch in the back, it’s too tight.
+If you feel the fabric stretch in the back, the shirt is too tight.

-8. If you pan on wearing your shirt tucked (some or all of the time), tuck it in when trying it on.
-Raise your hands above your head and see if it stays tucked.
+8. If you plan on wearing your shirt tucked (some or all of the time), tuck it in when trying it on.
+Raise your hands above your head and see if it stays tucked

-9. And while it’s tucked, pretend to tie your shoelaces, and see if the shirt stays tucked.
+9. Pretend to tie your shoelaces, and see if the shirt stays tucked